needle-mirror/com.unity.connect.share/README.md

 # WebGL Publisher

-Use this package to publish and share your WebGL game on Unity Connect.
+Use this package to build and publish your WebGL project on Unity Play.

 ### Installation
 To add this package your project, go to _Window_ > _Package Manager_ and install the latest version of the package.